nnethercote/Rust-CUDA/guide/src/faq.md

 - rust-gpu does not perform many optimizations, and with `rustc_codegen_ssa`'s less than ideal codegen, the optimizations by LLVM and libNVVM are needed.
 - SPIR-V is arguably still not suitable for serious GPU kernel codegen, it is underspecced, complex, and does not mention many things which are needed.
 While libNVVM (which uses a well documented subset of LLVM IR) and the PTX ISA are very thoroughly documented/specified.
-- rust-gpu is primarily focused on graphical shaders, compute shaders are secondary, which the rust ecosystem needs, but it also needs a project 100% focused on computing, and computing only.
+- rust-gpu is primarily focused on graphical shaders, compute shaders are secondary, which the Rust ecosystem needs, but it also needs a project 100% focused on computing, and computing only.
 - SPIR-V cannot access many useful CUDA libraries such as OptiX, cuDNN, cuBLAS, etc.
 - SPIR-V debug info is still very young and rust-gpu cannot generate it.
 While `rustc_codegen_nvvm` does, which can be used for profiling kernels in something like nsight compute.

 Moreover, CUDA is the primary tool used in big computing industries such as VFX and scientific computing.
-Therefore it is much easier for CUDA C++ users to use rust for GPU computing if most of the concepts are still the same.
-Plus, we can interface with existing CUDA code by compiling it to PTX then linking it with our rust code using the CUDA linker API (which is exposed in a high level wrapper in cust).
+Therefore it is much easier for CUDA C++ users to use Rust for GPU computing if most of the concepts are still the same.
+Plus, we can interface with existing CUDA code by compiling it to PTX then linking it with our Rust code using the CUDA linker API (which is exposed in a high level wrapper in cust).

 ## Why use the CUDA Driver API over the Runtime API?